Seabed Baited Remote Underwater Video (sBRUV)

 ├── stations # Individual sBRUV deployments with metadata

-├── detections # Individual fish observations with timing and size data
+├── detections # Individual fish observations with timing and length measurements

 └── maxn_by_taxa # Maximum number of individuals by species per deployment